 “That Conversation about Race” category archive

-The entire piece is worth the three minutes of your time it will take to read it.
+This is well worth the few minutes it will take to listen to it.

 But the folks in Eagle Pass, Texas, say the invaders are not who you might think they are.
 Here’s a tiny bit from the story:

 Residents of the border town at the center of an ongoing feud between Texas Gov. Greg Abbott and the Biden administration made it clear over the weekend that the only people they see as “invaders” in their community are the 14 Republican governors and a convoy of Christian nationalists calling themselves “God’s Army.”

 While local residents with the Eagle Pass Border Coalition told reporters and supporters that they of course welcome all visitors to the community who respect their culture and diversity in a civil manner, they believe the recent arrival of Republican governors and a trucker convoy of Christian nationalists in support of Abbott’s violent rhetoric helped to spread “hate and descension” in their community over the weekend.